-Each of Messrs.
-Wheeler, Sheen and Adams have entered into employment agreements with the Company which automatically renew each January 1 for an additional two years unless the Company provides notification no fewer than 30 days prior to such January 1 date that it will not be extending the agreement.
-Pursuant to the employment agreements, each named executive officer may be entitled to severance benefits upon termination as discussed in the "Potential Payments upon Termination or Change-in-Control" section below.
+Mr. Adams has an employment agreement with the Company which automatically renews each January 1 for an additional two years unless the Company provides notification no fewer than 30 days prior to such January 1 date that it will not be extending the agreement.
+Pursuant to the employment agreement Mr. Adams may be entitled to severance benefits upon termination as discussed in the "Potential Payments upon Termination or Change-in-Control" section below.